andrewcstewart/awesome-democracy-data/README.md

 A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.

+If you'd like to recommend any data sources for inclusion, feel free to create an issue or discussion, or even a pull request!

 Main Topics:

  - :ballot_box: [Election results](#ballot_box-election-results)